AdobeDocs/dynamic-media-classic.en/help/using/sharpening-image.md

 Threshold uses a value from 0 through 255, which is the number of brightness steps in a grayscale image.
 0=black, 128=50% gray and 255=white.
 For example, a threshold value of 12 ignores slight variations is skin tone brightness, so as not to add noise, while still adding edge contrast to contrasty areas, such as where eyelashes meet skin.

-As an example, suppose you have a photo of someone’s face.
+As an example, suppose you have a photo of someone's face.
 The Unsharp Mask affects the parts of the image with the most contrast and the smooth skin itself.
 Even the smoothest skin exhibits subtle changes in brightness values.
 If you do not use a threshold value, the filter accentuates these subtle changes in skin pixels, creating a noisy effect (probably undesirable) while also increasing the contrast on the eyelashes, enhancing sharpness (probably desirable).
 To avoid this issue, use a threshold value that tells the filter to ignore pixels that do not change contrast dramatically, like smooth skin.
 To avoid introducing noise or posterization&ndash;in images with flesh tones, for example&ndash;try experimenting with **[!UICONTROL Threshold]** values two through 20.
 The default **[!UICONTROL Threshold]** value of 0 sharpens all pixels in the image.

 * **Apply To** - Choose **[!UICONTROL Each Color]** if you want to apply sharpening separately to each color component; choose **[!UICONTROL Brightness]** if you want to apply sharpening to image brightness areas.